bishabosha/tiger-site-gen/_docs/articles/002 - simple-parsing-with-strings.md

 ```text
 %d %s
 ```
-where again `%d` is an integer and `%s` is an arbitrary string.
+where again `%d` is an integer (e.g. `9`) and `%s` is an arbitrary string (e.g. `"aqua"`).

-## Parsing in Scala
+## Parsing it with Scala

-I created a new String interpolator for Scala, `r`, based on the existing `s` pattern interpolator.
+The reason why I used such a specific format to describe the text input, is that I made my own String interpolator that understands the same format.
+It's called `r`, and is based on the existing `s` pattern interpolator, (see implementation [here](https://github.com/bishabosha/advent-of-code-2023/blob/main/regexglob.scala)).

-Its enhanced to apply a format to each globbed element, and can even match arbitrarily nested sequences of Strings (see implementation [here](https://github.com/bishabosha/advent-of-code-2023/blob/main/regexglob.scala)).
+I gave it enhancements so that you can to apply a format to each globbed element, and extract a typed value matching that format.
+It can even match sequences of strings (arbitrarily nested) that share the same format.

+### Show me the use case!

 Using `r`, one line of input from the above problem can be parsed with the following snippet of code: